Lesson 10 in the Basic Accounting series

 Setting Up The Accounts Payable Process:

-As stated in the beginning of this article, the accounts payable process begins with entering an invoice, such as a vendor invoice (as soon as you receive it) into some kind of accounting software, accounting spreadsheet, or manually in an accounts payable ledger.
+As stated at the beginning of this article, the accounts payable process begins with entering an invoice, such as a vendor invoice (as soon as you receive it) into some kind of accounting software, accounting spreadsheet, or manually in an accounts payable ledger.

 Of course, the easiest and best method for setting up accounts payable is with a computerized accounts payable system…